sonic-net/SONiC/doc/subport/sonic-sub-port-intf-hld.md

         "admin_status" : "{{ adminstatus }}",
         "vrf_name" : <vrf-name>
     },
-    "{{ port_name }}.{{ vlan_id }}|{{ ip_prefix }}": {}
+    "{{ port_name }}.{{ subinterface_id }}|{{ ip_prefix }}": {}
 },
 ```
 A key in the VLAN_SUB_INTERFACE table is the name of a sub port, which consists of two sections delimited by a "." (symbol dot).
 The section before the dot is the name of the parent physical port or port channel.
 The section after the dot is a unique number which uniquely identifies the sub-interface on the parent interface.
-Sub-interface id value can be in range 0-4294967295.
+Sub-interface id value can be in range 1-99999999(Subinterface ID cannot exceed 8 digits).

 vlan field identifies the vlan to which the sub-interface is associated using .1Q trunking.
 Note that subinterface_id and vlan_id for a subinterface can be different.